thalib/thalib/_posts/Linux/2016-11-24-bt-in-linux-4-TIWI-BLE.md

 ### Working with BTS

-TI provides [BTS](http://processors.wiki.ti.com/index.php/Bluetooth_BTS_files_overview) or Bluetooth Init Script which contains init commands/sequnce for initializing the BT SoC.
+TI provides [BTS](http://processors.wiki.ti.com/index.php/Bluetooth_BTS_files_overview) or Bluetooth Init Script which contains init commands/sequence for initializing the BT SoC.
 The BTS files for TiWi-BLE can be [downloaded](https://www.lsr.com/embedded-wireless-modules/wifi-plus-bluetooth-module/tiwi-ble).

 Here is how edit bts file

 * Download the [http://www.ti.com/tool/wilink-bt_wifi-wireless_tools](HCI tester tool) in order to edit the init scripts(.bts) files.
-* Load and mofify the bts script in HCI tester tool
+* Load and modify the bts script in HCI tester tool
 * Save the new script and copy it onto the Linux SD card in the /lib/firmware/